gianlazz/Gian-TS-Stack/docs/SetupHttpsSSL.md

 Copy the Certificate and past it into a file on you machine named `cert.pem`.
 Copy the Private key and past it into a file on your machine named `key.key`.

+## Enable HTTPS Redirect

+If you haven't already this is a good time to setup automatic https redirects for your domain name in cloudflare.
+You can do this by selecting your domain name, going to Crypto, scroll to Always Use HTTPS and toggle it to On.

 ## Upload Keys To Server